 Un-embed Fonts from PDF

-Font are embedded inside a PDF file so that text is displayed properly when the document is viewed on a machine that does not have all of the fonts the PDF contains installed.
+Fonts are embedded inside a PDF file so that text is displayed properly when the document is viewed on a machine that does not have all of the fonts the PDF contains installed.
 However, when embedding the fonts, the complete font is included in the PDF and the file size increases.
-To optimize the size of a PDF file, is is possible to un-embed fonts.
+To optimize the size of a PDF file, it is possible to un-embed fonts.
 To accomplish this requirement, the UnembedFonts(..) method has been introduced to the OptimizationOptions class.
 If true is passed as an argument to this method, the fonts in the PDF file are no longer embedded.
 Please visit the following link for further details on how to optimize PDF file size.

 Set Privileges on a PDF using DocumentPrivilege

-The DocumentPrivilege class has been introduced to allow the users to set PDF access privileges.
-Using this class, you can allow or prevent users from certain operation on a PDF file.
+The DocumentPrivilege class has been introduced to allow users to set PDF access privileges.
+Using this class, you can allow or prevent users from certain operations on a PDF file.
 Please take a look at the following article for information on how to set privileges on an existing PDF file.